Residence Life & Housing Policies and Regulations

 Group Living Expectations for Resident Students

-While institutional policies are outlined in the Student Code of Conduct and University Policies sections of this handbook, the Residence Life & Housing policies and procedures which appear below pertain to all residential areas and are to be followed by residents and their visitors.
-Students who violate these policies, or who host visitors who violate these policies, may be referred to Student Development.
+While institutional policies are outlined in the Student Code of Conduct and University Policies sections of this handbook, the Residence Life & Housing policies and regulations, which appear below pertain to all residential areas and are to be followed by residents and their visitors.
+Students who violate these policies, or who host visitors who violate these policies, may be referred to Student Accountability & Conflict Transformation.

 Regulations for the possession or consumption of alcohol in University residential areas are outlined in the University's Alcohol policy.
 Students will also be held accountable to the policies outlined in the Student Code of Conduct.

-Non-carnivorous fish, approved emotional support animals, and service animals are permitted within the residence halls.
+Only non-carnivorous fish, approved emotional support animals, and service animals are permitted within the residence halls.
+Visitors with pets should remain outside with the animal.
 Feeding of stray or wild animals is discouraged.

-Students seeking an emotional support animal in residence work with the Office of Disability & Accommodations, who will determine if the accommodation should be met.
+Students seeking an emotional support animal within the residence halls should connect with the Office of Disability & Accommodations, who will determine if the accommodation should be met.
 When approved, the Office of Housing will then work with the resident on identifying arrangements for bringing the animal into the residential area.

 Students with a service animal are encouraged to contact the Office of Disability & Accommodations to discuss their service needs.
 The Office of Housing will work with students with a service animal on identifying arrangements for bringing the animal into the residential area.